Particular/docs.particular.net/persistence/mongodb/migrating-from-tekmaven.md

 WARNING: A database name passed in the connection string to the `MongoClient` is **only used for authentication**.
 Use `persistence.DatabaseName(<database>)` method to configure the database to be used.

-For mor details about the MongoDB persistence configuration options, see the [MongoDB Persistence documentation](/persistence/mongodb).
+For more details about the MongoDB persistence configuration options, see the [MongoDB Persistence documentation](/persistence/mongodb).

 ## Saga data class changes